Yellow-Dog-Man/ResoniteAccountDownloader/README.md

-# Neos Account Downloader
+# Resonite Account Downloader

-A small tool/utility to download your Neos Account contents to your local computer.
+A small tool/utility to download your Resonite Account contents to your local computer.

-# Disclaimer
-While every effort is made to download everything from your account, this utility may miss or lose some data.
-As such we're unable to offer any guarantee or warranty on this application's ability.
-This is in line with the License but this additional disclaimer is here in the hopes of transparency.

-Please refer to the [License](LICENSE.md) file for additional commentary.
+This is a fork of the [original tool for another platform](https://github.com/GuVAnj8Gv3RJ/NeosAccountDownloader).
+The license file reflects this too.

+## Why a Fork?
+Resonite takes data privacy seriously, as a part of a user's data rights they have the right to a copy of the data on our platform about them.
+Resonite has functionality for that in it's AccountDumper tool but that's an unwieldy CLI tool.

+GuVAnj8Gv3RJ's work on the account downloader for another platform was compatible and so a fork was made.
+This has sped up this item significantly so that the team can focus on other matters.

 # Scope
 This repository/software/project aims to do only a limited number of things:
-1. Download the contents of a Neos Account and any groups it is part of to a Local Hard Drive.
+1. Download the contents of a Resonite Account and any groups to a Local Drive.
 1. Store the contents in a way that other software or projects can interact with.
 1. Preserve that contents in a way that allows peace of mind.